-- Turn off power before making line voltage connections. - □ Mount the meter (see 2.5). - □ Connect the line voltage wires to the meter's green terminal block (see 2.8). - □ Install the CTs around the line conductors.
-Make sure the CTs face the source (see 2.7). - Connect the twisted white and black wires from the CTs to the black terminal block on the meter, matching the wire colors to the white and black dots on the meter label (see 2.7). - □ Check that the CT inputs match the line voltage phases. - □ Record the CT rated current for each CT.
-They are required for commissioning. - □ Connect the Modbus output terminals of the meter to the monitoring equipment (see 2.9). - □ Check that all the wires are securely installed in the terminal blocks by tugging on each wire. - □ Turn on the line voltage connection to the meter. - □ Verify that the LEDs indicate correct operation (see 2.11).
+- Turn off power before making line voltage connections. - □ Mount the meter (see 2.5). - Connect the line voltage wires to the meter's green terminal block (see 2.8).
+The meter is powered by the VA and VB terminals, so make sure both are connected. - □ Install the CTs around the line conductors.
+Make sure the CTs face the source (see 2.7). - Connect the twisted white and black wires from the CTs to the black terminal block on the meter, matching the wire colors to the white and black dots on the meter label (see 2.7). - □ Check that the CT inputs match the line voltage phases. - □ Record the rated current for each CT.
+They are required for commissioning. - □ Connect the Modbus output terminals of the meter to the monitoring equipment (see 2.9). - □ Check that all the wires are securely installed in the terminal blocks by tugging on each wire. - □ Turn on the line voltage connection to the meter. - $\Box$ Verify that the LEDs indicate correct operation (see 2.11).